imaginaryusername/Reusable_specs/reusable_addresses.md

 Security: None of the servers, even "trusted" retention servers, have the ability to redirect or steal funds.
 The worst they can do is denial of service.

-Optional retirement: Ability for addresses to "expire" and adjust resource usage after a long period.
+Optional retirement: Ability for addresses to "renew" by expiring and republishing with adjusted resource usage after some period.
 Also useful for addresses where the recipient intends to stop monitoring after a period of time for other reasons.

 **Paycode format**